DrK-Lo/lotterhoslabprotocols/tapestationlibrarycheck.md

 ## Things to do before starting

-* Set XXX reagent on counter for 30 minutes to bring to room temperature
+* Set reagents including tapes, buffer, and ladder on counter for 30 minutes to bring to room temperature
 * Label strip tubes or plate for your samples
-* Login to machine using the sticker log in information on the computer
+* Login to machine using the sticker log in information on the computer next to tapestation

 ## Protocol

-* Load tips into machine with multi-channel pipette
+* Load tips into machine with multi-channel pipette; fill tips completely because tapestation does not use tips in order.
+Can remove unused tips and put back in storage box for later use.
   * If you are doing a plate, you will need to refill tips after each set of 16 samples completes.
 The program will alert you when it is time to refill them.
 * After tape has come to room temperature, flick out any air bubbles from the lanes
   * Usually only happens if the tape has had some lanes used before
 * Insert tape in the appropriate slot